First elected to the Nevada Legislature in 2016, Jill Tolles is running for re-election in Assembly District 25.

-Jill has also become an outspoken and staunch advocate for the safety of one of our most vulnerable populations, our children.
+Jill is an outspoken and staunch advocate for the safety of one of our most vulnerable populations, our children.
 She served on the Task Force for Child Sexual Abuse Prevention, established by the 2013 legislature, and developed and lobbied for the successful passage of SB394 which established statewide curriculum standards to teach personal safety to children.
 SB 394 passed unanimously out of both houses and was signed into law by Governor Sandoval during the 2015 legislative session.

 Jill is passionate about high quality education to ensure a sound economic and socially stable future in Nevada.
 Her advocacy is evidenced by her work as a member of the St. Albert’s School Board, as a board member of the Education Alliance, as well as her work with other organizations aimed at improving the state of public education in Nevada.
 Jill advocated, as a citizen, for high quality education at the legislature from 2011-2015 and as an Assemblywoman in 2017.
 She will continue to support efforts to improve our education system and ensure that future generations of Nevadans are able to meet the needs of the state’s growing and diversifying economy.

 During the 2017 legislative session Jill served on the on the Commerce and Labor Committee, the Corrections, Parole, and Probation Committee, the Education Committee and the Judiciary Committee.
 As a freshman legislator, Jill proposed four bills which were unanimously passed by both houses and signed into law by Governor Sandoval: AB204, AB260, AB362, and AB318 which was amended into AB280.